 What does school finance mean?
 Like many things it means different things to different people.
 Does it mean to supply the resources to educate the children who attend the Marshalltown Community School District?
 Does it mean to employ an adequate number of people and pay them a competitive wage?
 Does it mean to keep property taxes low?

 To some it means all of these things, to others maybe just one of these things, and some people may not think of any of these things when they hear school finance.
 School finance affects everyone in the district whether they know it or not.
 Most purchases that are made have a one-cent tax on it for schools.
 If you own property or rent you are paying property taxes directly or indirectly and if you have children or grandchildren in school you are definitely affected by school finance.

 School districts have very little control over revenues.
 The state legislature determines the regular program district cost per student.
-A balancing act happens each spring.
-The district must decide how much money is needed to operate the organization efficiently yet give students the needed resources needed to excel.
-Unfortunately, sometimes this requires reductions in expenses when revenues are not what they need to be.
+A balancing act happens each spring – the district must decide how much money is needed to operate the organization efficiently, yet give students the resources they need to excel.
+Unfortunately, this sometimes requires reductions in expenses when revenues are not what they need to be.

-School finance can be confusing to some.
-I have heard from some school leader veterans that it is one of the hardest things to learn.
+School finance can be confusing, even for some veteran school leaders.
 Schools are very regulated and have many rules and regulations that must be followed.
-If you have additional questions about school finance please feel free to contact me via email at email@example.com or call 641-754-1000.
+If you have questions about school finance, please feel free to contact us at the MCSD Central Office – 641-754-1000.